haseebanwar/create-react-pkg/README.md

 **You’ll need to have Node 14.0.0 or later version on your local development machine** (but it’s not required on the server).
 We recommend using the latest LTS version.
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

-To create a new app, you may choose one of the following methods:
+To create a new package, you may choose one of the following methods:

 ### npm